noisesocket/spec/noisesocket.md

 and other data that must be processed before reading the actual noise_message.

-Though it can be present in every handshake message, it can safely be used only when it is included into the Noise handshake through Prologue or other mechanisms like calling MixHash()
+Though it can be present in every handshake message, it can safely be used only when it is included into the Noise handshake through Prologue or other mechanisms like calling MixHash() before writing the message

+An example negotiation_data which allows to determine which algorithms and pattern were used:

+ - version_id : 2 bytes ( has value `1` by default)
+ - pattern_id : 1 byte
+ - dh_id      : 1 byte
+ - cipher_id  : 1 byte
+ - hash_id    : 1 byte

+pattern_id, dh_id, cipher_id and hash_id can be taken from the [Noise-c](https://github.com/rweather/noise-c/blob/master/include/noise/protocol/constants.h) implementation

+For example, NoiseXX_25519_AESGCM_SHA256 would be

+ - pattern_id : 9
+ - dh_id : 1
+ - cipher_id : 2
+ - hash_id : 3

 1.2.
 Transport message
 -------------------------